omayowfade/Kleiner-Perkins/README.txt

 I also decided to split the program into three major portions representing the steps of the Deviation game.
 This provided clear flow to the project.

 Choice of tooling:
-•	Java - Internal Libraries: ‘package com.company’, ‘java.util’
+•	Java - Internal Libraries: ‘package com.company’, ‘java.util’, JDK
 o	Easy object-oriented structure very useful in building card functionality o	All-inclusive tools for catching user input and output, respectively.
 •	Terminal Shell